penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-distribution-properties-stableperiods.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/distribution/properties/stablePeriods
 ```

-The session's distribution is equals in each period.
+The distribution of the class unit of the session is the same in each period.

-> Only one property can be applied .
+> Only one property must be specified.
 >

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |